 The unregulated and global nature of the forex market tends to make trading on insider information very unlikely compared to how trading is conducted in the stock markets.
 Basically, insider trading in the truest sense of the word does not really exist in the forex market, and even retail traders can compete on a fairly level playing ground when it comes to the availability of forex market information.

 In general, the level of information required to trade forex usually comes from relatively open government sources for fundamental analysts or from the price action itself for technical forex traders.
 As a result, it tends to be readily available to just about anyone in the world in the modern information age.
 The primary exception to the general open availability of information in the forex market tends to be market flow information.
 This includes the execution of large trades and substantial orders in the forex market to which only the parties involved in the major transaction tend to be privy.

-There are many more releases, and the trader can study each of them for creating his own strategy.
+There are many more releases, and the trader can study each of them for creating their own strategy.
 The key point is protecting ourselves from emotional extremes, and making sure that we only open positions when we are really satisfied with the data release, and are confident that the scenario offers a reasonable profit potential.

 BlackBull Markets is a reliable and well-respected trading platform that provides its customers with high-quality access to a wide range of asset groups.
 The broker is headquartered in New Zealand which explains why it has flown under the radar for a few years but it is a great broker that is now building a global following.
 The BlackBull Markets site is intuitive and easy to use, making it an ideal choice for beginners.